 We installed the Identity service (keystone), Image service (glance), Networking service (neutron) and the Compute service (nova) onto the controller node.
 In this section, we turn our attention to the network node, to install the neutron agents to support network layers two and three.

-In the first article of this series we started installing OpenStack from source.
+In the first article of this series, we started installing OpenStack from source.
 We installed keystone and populated it with some basic information including a Services project and an admin user for our new OpenStack install.
-Additionally in an initial script we setup users and directories for the upcoming installs of the Image service (glance), Networking service (neutron), Compute service (nova) and Volume service (cinder).
+Additionally, in an initial script we setup users and directories for the upcoming installs of the Image service (glance), Networking service (neutron), Compute service (nova) and Volume service (cinder).
 Now, let's continue and install and start the glance process on the controller node.

 Installing OpenStack has always been challenging.
 Due to the complexity and varity of design choices involved in setting up OpenStack, automated installers are rare.
 For those who need a small but realistic setup, to be used either for development or learning, a manual installation using the desired distribution's packages has been the typical solution.
 Distribution packages simplify the process, however they come with compromises.

-In part 1 of this series we looked at creation of software defined networks (SDN) in OpenStack and started considering at how OpenStack accomplishes this function.
+In part 1 of this series, we looked at creation of software defined networks (SDN) in OpenStack and started considering at how OpenStack accomplishes this function.
 Continuing on to part 2, we started looking at the network path of VM1 for the tenant test and how it filters traffic to secure traffic flow into and out of the virtual machine (VM).
-In this section we will continue examining the filtering process by looking at sample packets as they proceed through these filters and may then either enter the Open vSwitch (OVS) process or proceed on to the VM depending on the packet flow direction.
+In this section, we continue examining the filtering process by looking at sample packets as they proceed through these filters and may then either enter the Open vSwitch (OVS) process or proceed on to the VM depending on the packet flow direction.

 Software Defined Networks in the Havana release of Openstack – Part 2